Inventory of the Wilson and Hairston Family Papers, 1751-1928

 Volumes 27-53, covering the years 1790-1817, are accounts of general merchandise such as groceries, rum, hardware, dry goods, writing supplies, and china.
 Peter Wilson's name and Rockingham County appears on most of these volumes.
 Wilson, in partnership with his father John of Pittsylvania County, Va., ran a general merchandise store in Rockingham County, N.C.
 Enclosures for these volumes include a tobacco account, a clothing account for Mead and William Wilson, orphans of Peter Wilson, deceased (not the Peter Wilson of Volumes 27-53), list of money owed and paid to persons listed, and correspondence requesting merchandise or authorizing transfer of merchandise.

 Volumes 54-112, covering the years 1773-1857, are memo books.
 The format of these books is informal, most entries are not dated, or, if dated, are not in chronological order, and most of the books belonged to Peter Hairston or Peter Wilson.
 In his memo book, Peter Hairston made brief notes of Sauratown store accounts that he later transferred to ordered account books.
 His memo books also list crops, livestock, travel expenses, money borrowed and lent by him, and tax payments.
 Hairston owned several plantations in Stokes and Pittsylvania counties, such as Royal Oak, Bostick Lower Place, Upper Place, Muddy Creek, Terrell's Place, Bradley's Place, Town Place, and Smith's Place, and the memo books contain information about them.
 In his memo book, Peter Wilson noted some store accounts from his general merchandise business that he later transferred to ordered account books.
 He listed general merchandise to purchase in Petersburg, Va., for his stock and for specific people, travel expenses, cash payments for his store goods, cash lent by and paid to Wilson, and legal settlements of store accounts.
 In addition, Wilson listed various persons' tobacco crops possibly transported to market and marketed by him or received as payment for store accounts.
 Peter Wilson also owned several plantations such as Berry Hill, Brierfield, and Goose Pond.
 Certain memo books list crops, livestock, and tools from his plantations.
-Enclosures for the memo books include correspondence about plantation matters, lists of livestock and tools on various plantations, tobacco accounts, lists of tobacco crops, and a copy of a receipt for purchase of a slave girl (Volume 98).
+Enclosures for the memo books include correspondence about plantation matters, lists of livestock and tools on various plantations, tobacco accounts, lists of tobacco crops, and a copy of a receipt for purchase of an enslaved girl (Volume 98).

 Volumes 113-134, covering the years 1780-1891, are of various types as indicated.